Khristina Chess

 “Sometimes my inside hurts so bad that I need to make the outside hurt worse so the inside will stop.” ― Khristina Chess, quote from The Cutting Edge of Friendship

-In fact, Khristina Chess has several YA novels that deal with various mental illnesses.
+In fact, Khristina Chess has a diverse collection of YA novels that deal with mental illness, including self-harming, depression, and eating disorders.
 She’s such a great author that she’s on my list of Best YA Authors to Binge on Kindle Unlimited because she’s all-around amazing!

 A Madness So Discreet by Mindy McGinnis